PuspaKamalOli/RagAndAgent/README.md

 - [Speechocean762](https://www.openslr.org/101/) dataset for inspiration (not used directly).

 ## Contact
-For issues or suggestions, open an issue on GitHub or contact `<your-email>` (replace with your email).
+For issues or suggestions, open an issue on GitHub or contact `olicodes12@gmail.com`.